 - A meta-version takes place in the finale movie of The Famous Jett Jackson: Jett, an actor in the show's world, switches places with Silverstone, his character on the Show Within a Show.

-- In the Supernatural episode "The French Mistake", Sam and Dean Winchester get blasted into the real world where everyone sees them as Jared Padalecki and Jensen Ackles, stars of the television series Supernatural.
-It gets very meta.
-Among the things that the Winchesters discover is that Bobby is named for a show producer, Jared got married to the actress who played Ruby, Supernatural is filmed in Vancouver, and Sam and Dean CANNOT ACT.
-Misha Collins (Castiel) and series creator Eric Kripke get Killed Off for Real.
+- In the Supernatural episode "The French Mistake", Sam and Dean Winchester get blasted into the real world where everyone sees them as their actors Jared Padalecki and Jensen Ackles, working on Supernatural itself.
+Among the things that the Winchesters discover are Bobby being named for a show producer, Jared being married to the actress who played Ruby (and luckily, not assaulting her thinking she's the demon, though Sam *does* Fade to Black with her), and the show being filmed in Vancouver.
+Of course, the episode still has a kill count... one that includes actor Misha Collins (Castiel) and series creator Eric Kripke.

 - Late in Star Ocean: Till the End of Time, the protagonists discover that the creators of their world are going to destroy it, so they go up a level in reality to 4D space, and find out their world is a video game, and their creators are the company that developed it.
 Inverted in that the world where this game company exists isn't the world of our Earth- the game world is.